 - A virtual insight day with The Wellcome Trust for pupils to hear about the research charity’s graduate scheme and the range of career opportunities available.

 - A virtual workshop with Legal & General for students wanting to know more about a career in the financial services.

-Future First has also established a national alumni pool, where volunteers keen to support in schools across the country can put themselves forward to feature in resources for young people, sharing their stories since leaving school and featuring in live online events.
+Future First has also established a National Alumni Network, where volunteers keen to support in schools across the country can put themselves forward to feature in resources for young people, sharing their stories since leaving school and featuring in live online events.